Bitten or Attacked By A Dog?

 FREE CASE REVIEW – CALL NOW

 According to Georgia Animal Services, there are over 2,500 new dog bite cases annually.
-Unfortunately, even minor dog bites can result in long-term medical problems requiring medical care and negatively impacting your lifestyle.
+Unfortunately, even small dog bites could result in long-term medical problems requiring medical care and negatively impacting your lifestyle.

 The state has passed a “Dog Bite” statute in the Civil Code.
 A dog owner is automatically held responsible for any damages suffered as long as the bite occurred either:

 - While the victim was lawfully on private property, or

 - On the dog owner’s property, as long as the victim was there legally

 The owner is held responsible regardless of whether the dog has ever been vicious or has shown signs of aggression in the past.

 This law makes it easier for victims of attacks or injuries to get compensation for the damage that the dog has caused.
 All the victim must do is show that the dog bit them without provocation to recover compensation.
 Speak with a dog bite injury lawyer at our office today to see how this statute might help you recover damages.